hectorj/godm/README.md

 git commit -m "Vendoring as git submodules done by gpm"
 ```

-It also takes directory, and can scan them recursively if the `-r` flag is set
+It also takes directories, and can scan them recursively if the `-r` flag is set

 ### remove

-The `remove` sub-command un-vendors an import path.
+The `remove` sub-command unvendors an import path.
 ```bash
 # Go to your package directory, wherever that is.
 cd $GOPATH/src/myPackage